 Extreme Heat and Transportation.
-Spokane is prone to extreme heat events, evidenced by the 2021 heat dome that struck in late June through early July and resulted in the death of at least 19 residents of Spokane County (Heat Wave 2021, n.d.).
+Spokane is prone to extreme heat events, evidenced by the 2021 heat dome that struck in late June through early July and resulted in the death of at least 19 residents of Spokane County (Washington State Department of Health, n.d.).
 The average summertime temperatures (Jun-Aug) are projected to increase by 11°F by 2099 (See Climate Hazards and Impacts).

-The transportation network can face challenges during extreme heat events, including pavement buckling, driver/pedestrian/bicycle safety, rail buckling, and bridge stress (U.S. Bridges and Extreme Weather, n.d.).
+The transportation network can face challenges during extreme heat events, including pavement buckling, driver/pedestrian/bicycle safety, rail buckling, and bridge stress (Ansell, n.d.).
 It can also affect airport operations.

 Areas at risk for exposure to extreme heat include locations prone to the urban heat island effect, which increases the risk of damage to pavement, rails, or bridges.
 The areas with elevated summer daytime average land surface temperatures include Central City, Downtown, and West Plains, and some areas of Northeast and Northwest Spokane (see Social Services section for more information).
-These areas overlap, in some instances, with the areas in Spokane that have the highest rates of people living in poverty and areas with higher rates of poor physical health populations.
+These areas overlap, in some instances, with the areas in Spokane that have the highest rates of people living in poverty and areas with higher rates One student mentioned how the lack of air conditioning in her car makes it unbearably hot and she wants to get home from school as quickly as possible.

+Another wondered if it is still possible to bike everywhere in the summer, like it was when she was younger.

+-Youth Focus Group, April 28, 2025

+"There's no shade at bus stops."

+-NE Spokane Focus Group, May 3, 2025

+of poor physical health populations.
 People living in poverty may lack access to a vehicle or be more reliant on walking, biking, and public transit.
 Reliance on public transit can lead to limited accessibility and an increased risk of heat-related illness while traveling outside or waiting at bus stops that do not have covered shelters during extreme heat events.
-During these extreme heat events, the City provided fare exemptions for those accessing weather relief centers using Spokane Transit Authority buses (City of Spokane News, 2024).
+During these extreme heat events, the City provided fare exemptions for those accessing weather relief centers using Spokane Transit Authority buses (Hut, City of Spokane News, 2024).